Residency + Master’s degree in Biomedical Sciences

 3-year residency program

-Application deadline: September 20, 2021.
+Application deadline: To be announced.
 Offers can be made at any time after the application deadline.

 Applicants must have a DVM degree from an AVMA accredited college of veterinary medicine or comparable foreign institution and be eligible for enrollment in the Graduate School at Washington State University.